wolthers/SpriteClip.js/README.md

 	clip.isPlaying

-Instantiation:
+	SpriteClipEvent.PLAYING
+	SpriteClipEvent.STOPPED

+Usage:
 -----------
 The Spriteclip object is exposed as a jQuery plugin but all logic is kept in a classic object.
 This means that you can choose to instantiate either via the plugin or via the SpriteClip constructor.

-If you instantiate via the plugin, the instance is kept in the jQuery elements data-spriteClip attribute.
+If you instantiate via the plugin, the instance is stored in the jQuery elements data-spriteClip attribute so it can easily be retrieved through the DOM.

 	var options = {
 	        totalFrames: 6, 		//Required - the number of frames in the sprite